mkormout/utils-cli/README.md

 ## Usage
 There are several functions with different purpose which can be split into multiple groups:
 ### Glob Batch Operations
-Glob operations over given <a href="https://www.npmjs.com/package/glob">Glob</a> mask!
+Set of functions supporting <a href="https://www.npmjs.com/package/glob">Glob</a> mask!
 #### Git
 - **glob-git-add** [options] <files>             Git add batch operation on multiple git folders.
 - **glob-git-branch** [options] <branch-name>    Git branch batch operation on multiple git folders.